 The family suggest memorials be sent to High Plains Children’s Home, at P.O.
 Box 7848, Amarillo, Texas 79114-9990.

-To send flowers to Glynn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Glynn Doyle Carver, please visit our floral store.

 High Plains Children's Home and Family Services, Inc.